Merzasphor/MWSE/docs/source/types/niPixelData.md

 ### `getWidth`

-Returns the width of the mipmap level at the given index, where level 1 is the largest.
+Returns the width of the mipmap level at the given index, where level 0 is the finest (largest) mipmap level, and level `mipMapLevels - 1` is the coarsest (smallest) mipmap level.

 ```lua
 local result = myObject:getWidth(mipMapLevel)